sciZer0/7/v/README.md

 <h1>About Bitcoin</h1>

+Of course, for now Bitcoin is both permissionless and highly-sustainable.

+But, Bitcoin might have been the leader for a while, until some moment.
+For example, until there is a much better token, which is a token with pre-programmed decreasing of supply, with the much better Gini and which is much better in other key aspects.

-Some believe Bitcoin has its value because they think Bitcoin is lots of lots of pure energy converted into a digital monetary instrument via the mining process.
+Some even believe Bitcoin has its value because they think Bitcoin is lots of lots of pure energy converted into a digital monetary instrument via the mining process.
 But in reality, inefficient (expensive) consensus does never add value to a blockchain because inefficient  consensus does never increase the consumer value of the blockchain.

-So, as mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+As mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of Supply.